 Through small rural hamlets and villages, today’s ride brings you to Enkhuizen.
 Pass by windmill De Krijgsman (The Warrior), the highest windmill in the province of North-Holland and one of a handful of old Dutch windmills still in use to produce flour commercially.
+The area is also known for its many greenhouses, where vegetables are grown.
 In the 17th century, Enkhuizen was one of the wealthiest cities in Holland, thanks to its harbour that shipped then-costly spices from Asia.
 Be astonished by the stately mansions, canals, churches and city walls that to this day reflect the city’s rich history and wealth.
-(28 km / 17 mi. or 39 km / 24 mi.)

 Your tour ends today with a nice breakfast.
 Disembarkation afterwards until 9.30 AM.

 Please note: All cycling distances stated above are approximate only.
 The tour operator and the captain of the ship reserve the right to change the routes and programme due to nautical, technical or other reasons including weather conditions.